darkecology/wsrdata/README.md

 ### Dataset Visualization
 There are two ways to visualize data.
-1. Run `tools/visualize_data.ipynb` to interactively (1) render and visualize scans or (2) generate visualization images from npy arrays and annotations from json files.
+1. Run `tools/visualization.ipynb` to interactively (1) render and visualize a scan or (2) visualize channels from a npy array with its annotations from a json file.
     - Run `pip3 install jupyter` to install jupyter
     - Add the python environment to jupyter:
         ```bash